ammarsabircheema/computing_tutorials/Spacy_and_Markovify_tutorial/Readme.md

 print(token_list) # This will print the word tokenization in the vs output screen.
 ```

-This is shown in screenshot as given below:
+This is shown in screenshot given below :
 ![img](images/screen_direct2.jpg)
 #### Code for Sentence tokenization
 The code for Sentence tokenization is given below: